dvenomb98/danielbilek/data/posts/why-i-stopped-using-css.md

   - Tailwind
 ---

-# Why I Stopped Using CSS and Started Using Tailwind

 As a front-end developer, I have always relied heavily on CSS to style and layout my web projects.
 However, in recent years I have started to shift my focus towards a new framework called Tailwind.
 In this post, I will explain why I made this switch and how it has improved my workflow and productivity.

 ## The Problem with Traditional CSS